BossDBaby/Attendity-AI-Streamlit/README.md

 # Attendity 📷🧑‍🏫

-Attendity is a facial-recognition based student attendance system built using Streamlit and Python.
+Attendity is a facial-recognition based student attendance system built using Streamlit and Python 3.10.17.

 ## ✨ Features